amanPras/che-che4z-lsp-for-cobol/README.md

 The Find All References and Go To Definition functionalities are extended to work for occurrences of copybook names, variables and paragraphs in the main COBOL file.

 * **Find All References** identifies all occurrences of variables and paragraphs from copybooks in the code.
 * **Go To Definition** enables you to right-click on any variable or paragraph to reveal a definition of the element.
 If the definition is in a copybook, or the name of a copybook, the copybook opens.
+When you use Go To Definition to open a copybook that is stored in a mainframe data set or USS file, the copybook opens in Zowe Explorer and can be edited and saved back to the mainframe.

 ![Go To Definition in a copybook](/docs/images/CPYGoToDefinition.gif)